How To Draft A Basic Bodice Block Pattern?

 4.9

-To any sewist or fashion design student who wants a perfectly tailored bodice pattern.
-You too can use our math-free approach.
+To any hobby sewist or beginner who wants to draft a basic bodice pattern.
+You too can use a math-free approach.
 Learn how to draft a bodice block that fits with confidence, and without frustration.
-Use with our free interactive bodice block tutorial and draft your basic block from scratch easily.
+Use this free interactive bodice block tutorial and draft your basic block from scratch easily.

 How the interactive tutorial works in 3 easy steps